RM-Sharma999/COVID-19-DATA-EXPLORATION-AND-DASHBOARD/README.md

 A World Map that displays the covid-19 infection rate across various countries, the map uses a color gradient to represent the infection rate with the legend on the top right corner indicating the range from 0.00 to 77.10 percent.

 Key Observations:
-- Western Europe stands out with some of the highest infection rates.
+- High Infection Rates: Western Europe stands out with some of the highest infection rates.
-- Observed in parts of North and South America, as well as Australia.
+- Moderate Infection Rates: Observed in parts of North and South America, as well as Australia.
-- Predominant in many African and Southeast Asian countries.
+- Lower Infection Rates: Predominant in many African and Southeast Asian countries.

 This map provides a visual representation of the spread and severity of COVID-19 across the globe.
 The darker red areas highlight regions with significant infection rates, potentially indicating higher transmission rates or larger outbreaks.
 Lighter colors indicate regions with lower infection rates, which could be due to effective control measures, lower transmission rates, or other factors.